|Wake-up and EVA-2 Preparations||Sampling at Head Crater and Bench Crater|

 132:02:52 Bean: Okay.
 (Pause)

-[Al is taking pictures of the contrast chart in and out of shadows.]132:02:57 Conrad: Oh, boy, is that...I want that rock.
+[Al will be taking pictures of the contrast chart in and out of shadows.
+He is doing so in a crater centered at about 15.3/R.0 on the planimetric map.
+Al placed the contrast chart just inside the east rim of the crater to get it in shadow, and then inside the west rim to put it in full sun.]132:02:57 Conrad: Oh, boy, is that...I want that rock.
 That is a dandy extra grapefruit-size-type goody.
 (Pause)

 [Sketch by Ulrich Lotzmann.
 Ulli has used a bit of artistic licence, because Al is still at the LM and Pete is at the ALSEP site.]